Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Experiments

 \section{Experiments}

 Based on the Equation \ref{eq:elbo}, the variational lower bound $\mathcal{V}(\cdot)$ is dependent on the expectation of the log likelihood $p(x|z)$ under the approximate posterior $q_\phi(z|x_i)$.
 This term, which relies on the incomplete input $x_i$, indicates how well samples drawn from the approximate posterior are able to recreate $x_i$ (using likelihood in Equation \ref{eq:invdecoderp}).
-If due to the parameterization of the approximate posterior, this term cannot be maximized efficiently for incomplete data during training, then maximizing the lower bound will subsequently be impacted.\footnote{In simple terms, regardless of the second term in Equation \ref{eq:elbo}, if the approximate posterior and decoder cannot reproduce the data efficiently in the best case, then generative modeling will not be successful, regardless of the second term of Equation \ref{eq:elbo} (which is anyways the same for both models).} For both VAD and VAE,\footnote{The implementation of VAE in this paper using Equation \ref{eq:invdecoderp} and with missing mask is identical to a model which was published during preparation of this paper, called VAEAC by \cite{ivanov2018variational}.
-Missing values replaced by zeros before inputting to encoder.
-The authors did substantial experiments and found that this model is comparable or better than previous approaches in most data imputation and posterior approximation tasks studied in their paper.} we aim to address whether missing data can cause issues for maximizing this expectation.
+If due to the parameterization of the approximate posterior, this term cannot be maximized efficiently for incomplete data during training, then maximizing the lower bound will subsequently be impacted.\footnote{In simple terms, regardless of the second term in Equation \ref{eq:elbo}, if the approximate posterior and decoder cannot reproduce the data efficiently in the best case, then generative modeling will not be successful, regardless of the second term of Equation \ref{eq:elbo} (which is the same for both models).} For both VAD and VAE, we aim to address whether missing data can cause issues for maximizing this expectation.
 Therefore, we specifically study the lower bound $\mathcal{V}(\cdot)$ with only the first term to compare if any of the two models inherently fall short in presence of missing data.